 Final Thoughts

-Good health and happiness are things we all deserve, at any age.
+Good health and happiness are things we all deserve at any age.
 Finding the right treatment for our excess weight is quintessential.
-There is no one-size-fit all treatment.
+There is no one-size-fits-all treatment.
 Furthermore, no one takes the blame for being overweight.
 There are several causes.
-For example, the cause may be genetic, environmental or can be a result of medication.
+For example, the cause may be genetic or environmental, or it can be a result of medication.

 Being Large is Not the End of the World

 In addition, being obese changes one’s quality of life.
-The individual is held hostage and a victim of the bias and discrimination because of their size.
+The individual is held hostage and a victim of bias and discrimination because of their size.
 However, there are treatment programs at their disposal.
 Carrying excess body weight is not the end of the world.
 Talk it over with a primary care doctor.
-Also, there are other effective treatments available such as Intensive Behavioral Therapy (IBT) and Anti-Obesity Medications (AOMs).
+Also, other effective treatments are available, such as Intensive Behavioral Therapy (IBT) and Anti-Obesity Medications (AOMs).
 These treatments have amazing results.

 Thank you for joining me on this weight-loss journey.
-Please feel free to leave your questions and comments below and I will respond ASAP.
+Please feel free to leave your questions and comments below, and I will respond ASAP.
 If you or someone you know has a weight control problem, please do not hesitate to contact me.
 I will be more than glad to help you out.
+Let’s make a new start in the upcoming year.
+Get on those high-quality kickers.

 Rachele, Founder